pkmital/CADL/README.md

 <a name="quickstart-guide"></a>
 ## Quickstart Guide

+Important!
+Please skip this section and read the rest of this readme if you are unfamiliar w/ Jupyter Notebook or installing Python libraries.
+This section is only for advanced users who want to get started quickly.

-You can get started with a native pip installation or w/ Docker.
+There are two ways to get started.
+You can use a native pip installation or use Docker.
 There is a quickstart guide for both methods below.
 If you have trouble with these, then please skip to the more in depth guides below these sections.

+<a name="pip-install"></a>
 ### pip Install

 For those of you that are proficient w/ Python programming, you'll need Python 3.4+ and the latest TensorFlow which you can install via pip, e.g.: